afnan-mohannad/storefront-backend/README.md

 `yarn dev-up`

 ## Environmental Variables Set up
 Bellow are the environmental variables that needs to be set in a `.env` file.
-This is the default setting that I used for development, but you can change it to what works for you.
+This is the default setting that I used for development.

 **NB:** The given values are used in development and testing but not in production.
 ```